hackclub/hackclub/workshops/country-list-app/README.md

 The font size and type are set and spacing were set using padding and margin with a gainsboro color for the text.

-# The Script part and the magic section
+# The script part and the magic section

 ```
   window.addEventListener("load", (e) => {